UniRefiner: Teaching Pre-trained ViTs to Self-Dispose Dross via Contrastive Register

 EVA-CLIP-8B

-UniRefiner refinement dynamics for EVA-CLIP-8B from iteration 0 to 1000.
+UniRefiner refinement dynamics for EVA-CLIP-8B/14-448 from iteration 0 to 1000.

 Vanilla UniRefiner

-Frozen vanilla feature dynamics for SigLIP2-So400m from iteration 0 to 1000.
+UniRefiner refinement dynamics for SigLIP 2 Giant/16-384 from iteration 0 to 1000.

 Vanilla UniRefiner

-UniRefiner refinement dynamics for RICE-ViT from iteration 0 to 1000.
+UniRefiner refinement dynamics for RICE-ViT-L/16-560 from iteration 0 to 1000.

 Vanilla UniRefiner

-UniRefiner refinement dynamics for SigLIP2-Giant from iteration 0 to 1000.
+UniRefiner refinement dynamics for DINOv2 ViT-g/14.

 Vanilla UniRefiner